captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 Yes.
 So I’m like; “Walter, knife in head.
 Knife in head”!
-Walter sees the knife in this guy’s head, puts him in the squad car, tells him we’re taking him to the E.R. -- of course the guy’s drunk out of his mind, and has no idea he’s got a knife in his head.
+Walter sees the knife in this guy’s head, puts him in the squad car, tells him we’re taking him to the E.R.—of course the guy’s drunk out of his mind, and has no idea he’s got a knife in his head.

 ---